 Pathbreaking at the time were Prados’s history of the National Security Council Keepers of the Keys; and The Soviet Estimate: U.S. Intelligence and Soviet Strategic Forces (a key resource for understanding Soviet military power).

-The works Vietnam: Unwinnable War, Keepers of the Keys and Combined Fleet Decoded were each nominated by their publishers for the Pulitzer Prize.
+The works Ghosts of Langley: Into the CIA’s Heart of Darkness, Vietnam: Unwinnable War, Keepers of the Keys and Combined Fleet Decoded were each nominated by their publishers for the Pulitzer Prize.
 Awarded works in addition to Unwinnable War include Combined Fleet Decoded, which won the book award of the New York Military Affairs Symposium and was a “notable naval book of the year” for the U.S. Naval Institute; The Soviet Estimate which received the book prize of the Consortium for the Study of Intelligence; and Valley of Decision, also a “notable naval book of the year” for the U.S. Naval Institute.
 He has chapters in thirty-two other books, and entries in five reference works.
 More are forthcoming.

 One focus of Prados’s work has been the Central Intelligence Agency, on which he has written books and many papers.
-These include Safe for Democracy: The Secret Wars of the CIA (Ivan Dee Publisher); along with William Colby and the CIA: The Secret Wars of a Controversial Spymaster (University of Kansas Press); Hoodwinked: The Documents That Reveal How Bush Sold Us a War (New Press); America Responds to Terrorism (written and edited); The Soviet Estimate, and Presidents’ Secret Wars, which is in its third edition.
+In addition to Ghosts of Langley these include Safe for Democracy: The Secret Wars of the CIA (Ivan Dee Publisher); along with William Colby and the CIA: The Secret Wars of a Controversial Spymaster (University of Kansas Press); Hoodwinked: The Documents That Reveal How Bush Sold Us a War (New Press); America Responds to Terrorism (written and edited); The Soviet Estimate, and Presidents’ Secret Wars, which is in its third edition.

-Prados’s works on Vietnam include The Hidden History of the Vietnam War, a volume examining the lack of “perfect strategies” for the United States in that conflict (Ivan Dee Publisher); The Blood Road (John Wiley’s Sons), a book reframing the war through the lens of the Ho Chi Minh Trail (John Wiley & Sons); Valley of Decision (with Ray W. Stubbe), a detailed history of the siege of Khe Sanh (Houghton Mifflin, U.S. Naval Institute); Inside the Pentagon Papers (University of Kansas Press), a study of this controversial Department of Defense war review; Operation Vulture, mentioned earlier, a diplomatic-military history of Dien Bien Phu; and In Country, also previously mentioned, which is an anthology of combat writing from the Vietnam war.
+Prados’s works on Vietnam include The Hidden History of the Vietnam War, a volume examining the lack of “perfect strategies” for the United States in that conflict (Rowman & Littlefield); The Blood Road (John Wiley’s Sons), a book reframing the war through the lens of the Ho Chi Minh Trail (John Wiley & Sons); Valley of Decision (with Ray W. Stubbe), a detailed history of the siege of Khe Sanh (Houghton Mifflin, U.S. Naval Institute); Inside the Pentagon Papers (University of Kansas Press), a study of this controversial Department of Defense war review; Operation Vulture, mentioned earlier; and In Country, also previously mentioned, an anthology of combat writing from the Vietnam war.

 Works on presidential power and national security include The White House Tapes: Eavesdropping on the Presidents (written and edited book and CD collection); Keepers of the Keys: A History of the National Security Council from Truman to Bush; and Pentagon Games.